MrYsLab/python_banyan/docs/example8.md

 the ***bls*** console and then relaunches the server.
 A new PID is generated for the relaunch.

-If we kill the client, which does not have auto restart enabled, then we just see the "DIED" notification.
+If we kill the client, which does not have auto restart enabled, then we see the "DIED" notification.

 <img align="center" src="../images/launcher3.png">